-At Family Health West’s Imaging Center and Hospital, qualified professionals provide the latest technology in Imaging: X-Ray, CT Scan, MRI (Tuesdays only), Bone Density Scan*, and Ultrasound*.
+At Family Health West’s Hospital and Imaging Center, qualified professionals provide the latest technology in Imaging: X-Ray, CT Scan, MRI (Thursdays and Fridays), Bone Density Scan*, and Ultrasound*.

 Our imaging services are provided by the American Registry of Radiological Technologists, promoting high standards of patient care by recognizing qualified individuals in medical imaging, interventional procedures and radiation therapy, www.arrt.org.

 You no longer have to drive miles away from home to have an image taken.
 Our Imaging Center professionals will take care of your specific need and send required information and images to your doctor saving you time and money.

 2. MRI wide bore that will expand to Monday-Friday at the Hospital

 4. Digital Radiography beginning April 1, 2014 at the Hospital

 Hospital Location – Offering CT Scan, Ultrasound, Digital Radiography and MRI (Thursdays and Fridays)